BHS in Communication Science and Disorders

 Major Program Requirements

 Students are required to apply to the Communication Science and Disorders major.
 Applications for admission into the BHS program are considered once a year, and they must be submitted by February 1 of the student’s sophomore year.
 (Note: Later applications will be considered if open seats remain in the upcoming junior class.)
-Applicants must have completed at least 42 hours of college credit before applying, and students who are admitted must have completed 60 hours of college credit before beginning coursework as Communication Science and Disorders majors.
-A minimum GPA of 2.75 on a four-point scale and a composite score of 22 or above on the ACT are required for acceptance into the BHS program.
-Meeting the minimum criteria and declaring a major of pre-Communication Science and Disorders do not guarantee acceptance into the program.
+In most cases, applicants will have completed at least 42 hours of college credit before applying, and students who are admitted will have completed 60 hours of college credit before beginning coursework as Communication Science and Disorders majors.
+A minimum GPA of 2.75 on a four-point scale and a composite score of 22 or above on the ACT are strongly recommended.
+However, meeting the minimum criteria and declaring a major of pre-Communication Science and Disorders do not guarantee acceptance into the program.
+A grade of C- or higher is required in the program and major core requirements.

 |ENGLSH 1000||Exposition and Argumentation||3|